-Depending on the stage and severity of the skin cancer, in addition to excision of the growth, chemotherapy or radiation may be needed.
+Depending on the stage and severity, in addition to excision of the growth, chemotherapy or radiation may be needed.
 When chemotherapy is an option for treating superficial skin cancers, topical treatment, rather than infusion, may be possible.

 Skin Cancer Prevention

-Although not every case of skin cancer can be prevented, the best way to avoid it is to protect skin from ultraviolet rays:
+Although not every case of can be prevented, the best way to avoid it is to protect yourself from ultraviolet rays: